 - When you share your story, others may be inspired by your successful ongoing recovery – to the point that they are finally able to regain their own sobriety.

 It is important to understand that addiction is incurable and lifelong.
 Recovery requires vigilance and work, one day at a time, for the rest of your life.
-You’ll find yourself repeating the Steps over and over again as a means of safeguarding your sobriety.
+You’ll find yourself repeating the 12 Steps of AA over and over again as a means of safeguarding your sobriety.

-No, the 12 Steps are not a cure for your addiction – they are guiding principles is that allow you to restore sobriety, sanity, and serenity to your life.
+No, the 12 Steps of AA are not a cure for your addiction – they are guiding principles is that allow you to restore sobriety, sanity, and serenity to your life.